navdeepsingh/navdeepsingh.github.io/_posts/2016-06-29-laravel-eloquent-belongstomany-relationship.md

 }
 {% endhighlight %}

 <p>'participant_answers' is pivot table.
-Btw what is Pivot table? you may doubted.
-Pivot table is table that only come into existence to serve a many-to-many relationship.
-Say here to get all participant answers we need a table which carry both participant_id, question_id and of course answer.</p>
+Btw what is Pivot table? you may doubted. </p>
+<blockquote>Pivot table is table that only come into existence to serve a many-to-many relationship.
+Say here to get all participant answers we need a table which carry both participant_id, question_id and of course answer.</blockquote>

 <p>Insert data into pivot table like below:</p>
 {% highlight php %}